cyber-smithai/Getting-and-Cleaning-Data-Course-Project-old/CodeBook.md

 * Step 5.
 Creating a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## About R script
-File with R code "run_analysis.R" perform 5 above steps (in accordance assigned task of course work)
+File with R code "run_analysis.R" perform the 5 steps above (in accordance assigned task of course work)

 ## About variables: